-Looking to address growing concerns around increasing device usage, smartphone addiction and social media impacting on mental health, Apple has announced a collection of initiatives focusing on "digital health" that is part of its iOS 12 update available from 17 September.
+Screen Time looks to address growing concerns around increasing device usage, smartphone addiction and social media impacting on mental health.

 What is Apple Screen Time?